 WordPress is incredibly popular, so themes, plugins, and online support are easy to come by.
 Lots of congregations use WordPress, so UU-specific help is also strong.
 The Unitarian Universalist Association (UUA) uses WordPress for blogs.

 Migrating to WordPress from a hand-coded site might involve a lot of cutting and pasting, but the rewards to the congregation in ongoing flexibility and ease-of-maintenance are worth considering.

 Other Open Source CMSs

-The UUA is in the process of migrating to Drupal, which is a more complex system (it's been called a CMS-builder rather than a CMS in its own right).
+The UUA uses Drupal, which is a more complex system (it's been called a CMS-builder rather than a CMS in its own right).
 In exchange for the complexity, Drupal offers virtually unlimited functionality.
 Most congregations probably don't need that extra power, and will be happy with the still-powerful but easier-to-use WordPress.

 Though hand-coding used to be the only (and then for a long time, the best) way to make a website, advancements in free CMSs like WordPress have made hand-coding an entire site much less practical.
 Still, knowledge of the code that makes it all work is very helpful as you customize your site's style and features.

 - The Web Style Guide explains established design principles and covers all aspects of web design—from planning to production to maintenance.